pytorch/pytorch/docs/source/notes/modules.rst

 Note that :class:`~torch.nn.Sequential` automatically feeds the output of the first ``MyLinear`` module as input into the :class:`~torch.nn.ReLU`, and the output of that as input into the second ``MyLinear`` module.
-As shown, it is limited to linear chaining of modules.
+As shown, it is limited to in-order chaining of modules.

 In general, it is recommended to define a custom module for anything beyond the simplest use cases, as this gives full flexibility on how submodules are used for a module's computation.